bitstopco/download21/README.md

-download21 - Serving files for satoshis via the 21 BC
+download21 - Serving files for satoshis using 21
 ===========================================================

 This is a project to allow device to device offline caching of files from streaming/music sites